bernardocarvalho/MARTe2-demos-padova/README.md

 # MARTe2 Training Demo Repository

-Respository containing all the demos for MARTe2 Training Session
+Repository containing all the demos for MARTe2 Training Session

 ## Setting up environment

-In this tutorial it is assumed that a clean CentOS 7 installation is being used (https://www.centos.org/download/).
+It is assumed that a clean CentOS 7 installation is being used (https://www.centos.org/download/).

+Alternatively, there is also a Dockerfile available (see below).

 ### Download all the needed software

 Open a terminal, install epel repository and update the distribution:

  `yum -y install epel-release`